DanielLC/MutantsAndMastermindsBattle/README.txt

 I'm not sure how the resistance check for afflictions is supposed to work if the effect is used twice with different modifiers (such as +5 for critical hit).
 Currently I have it just overwrite it with the last value.

+The supported stats are:

+General:

+Player:				Set the name of the player and start their stats.
+Dodge
+Parry
+Active defense:		Sets Dodge and Parry to that value.
+Useful when they're the same, which they almost always are because of how power levels work.
+Toughness
+Fortitude
+Will
+Bruises:			Sets the number of -1 modifiers to Toughness they start with.
+This will be useful if it ever becomes possible to save characters in the middle of the fight.
+Minion
+Staggered:			Like bruises, not useful now, but might come in handy later.
+Incapacitated:		Same.
+Power attack
+Precise attack
+All-out attack
+Defensive attack
+Damage:				Set the name of the Damage power, and the next lines give its stats.
+Affliction:			Set the name of the Affliction power, and the next lines give its stats.
+Initiative

+Attacks (Affliction or Damage):

+Attack:				Sets the attack modifier.
+Rank:				Sets the rank of an attack.
+Threat range:		Sets the threat range.
+Default is 1.
+One rank of dangerous gives 2, etc.
+Dangerous:			Number of ranks of Dangerous.
+Sets threat range to one more than the value given.
+Improved critical	Same as Dangerous.
+Multiattack
+Area
+Perception
+Ranged:				Sets the active defense to Dodge, rather than the default Parry.
+Resistance:			Sets the resistance.
+Damage defaults to Toughness.
+Affliction does not have a default, and will crash if one is not given.
+Must be Toughness, Fortitude, Will, Dodge, or Parry.
+Active defense:		Sets the active defense.
+Default is Parry.
+Must be Toughness, Fortitude, Will, Dodge, or Parry.

+Afflictions:

+Degree 1:			Sets the condition for the first degree of failure.
+Can be Null (if it does nothing), Dazed, Hindered, Impaired, Vulnerable, Compelled, Defenseless, Disabled, Stunned, Immobile, Prone, Controlled, and Incapacitated.
+Only Hindered, Vulnerable Defenselss, Disabled, and Incapacitated are actually implemented in battleSime.exe.
+Degree 2:			Sets the condition for the second degree of failure.
+Same condtions as Degree 1.
+Degree 3:			Sets the condition for the second degree of failure.
+Same condtions as Degree 1.
+Cumulative
+Progressive
+Instant recovery
+Limited degree:		Sets the third degree to be the same as second degree.
+As a result of how this is implemented, you have to set it after setting the second egree.

 Here's some things I've found so far:

 Here's a table of how likely you are to win vs a character some number of PL lower: